lemocla/neon-hangman/README.md

       - [icomoon](https://icomoon.io/app/#/select) for the trophy svg.

   -  ### **Sounds**

      All sounds are from [mixkit](https://mixkit.co/free-sound-effects/) free online sound library.

   -  ### **Fonts**

      The Pixel-operator font used for the text is from [dafont](https://www.dafont.com/pixel-operator.font).

 - ## **Acknowledgment**

+  - My mentor Can Sucullu for his advice and guidance during this project
+  - My peers from the November What's App Group for their support and guidance
+  - Code Institute tutor support for their brillant advice
+  - The Code Institute slack community for general advices and solution to problems that others encountered

+   **And a special thank you to my family who helped me design some very creative hints for the local words and test the game.**